Minneapolis police chief names restoring depleted department among next year's budget priorities

-Minneapolis police Chief Medaria Arradondo revealed his spending priorities for the department's proposed $192 million budget for next year, which include hiring more police officers to replace the nearly 300 that have left the force since last year.
+Minneapolis Police Chief Medaria Arradondo revealed his spending priorities for the department's proposed $192 million budget for next year, which include hiring more police officers to replace the nearly 300 who have left the force since last year.

-Arradondo's budget plan would also hire a wellness director, replace aging dashboard cameras in police squads, and civilianize certain positions being held by sworn officers.
+Arradondo's budget also would hire a wellness director, replace aging dashboard cameras in police squads and make certain positions that are now held by sworn officers into civilian jobs.

 Since the start of 2020, the department has lost 296 officers to retirement, resignation or long-term medical leave — creating significant staffing shortages, officials said.

-Budgetary concerns have led to the elimination of certain units and the reorganization of others, Arradondo said, with the greatest impact was felt in the Patrol Bureau, which has seen its numbers dwindle to 307 sworn officers available to respond to 911 calls — a number that Arradondo said was the lowest of his more than 30 years with the department.
+Budgetary concerns have led to the elimination of certain units and the reorganization of others, Arradondo said, with the greatest impact in the Patrol Bureau, which has seen its numbers dwindle to 307 sworn officers available to respond to 911 calls — a number that Arradondo said was the lowest in his more than 30 years with the department.

+More than half of the overtime expenses are a result of staffing shortages, department officials said.

 The city's upcoming elections have gained national attention as the country watches to see whether — and how — Minneapolis will fulfill a promise to transform public safety.
-For months, Frey and some members of the Council have been locked in a divisive debate about whether the money for building violence prevention and mental health programs should come from the MPD's budget or other sources.
+For months, Mayor Jacob Frey and some members of the City Council have been locked in a divisive debate about whether the money for violence prevention and mental health programs should come from the department's budget or other sources.

-The MPD began 2020 with a budget of about $193 million, an amount that was later reduced amid the coronavirus pandemic and a national debate on policing after Floyd's killing.
-They settled on a $164 million police budget for this year, with an additional $11 million in reserves available with the Council's approval and American Rescue Plan funding — about $180 million in total.
+The Police Department began 2020 with a budget of about $193 million, an amount that later was reduced amid the coronavirus pandemic and a national debate on policing after Floyd's killing.
+They settled on a $164 million police budget for this year, with an additional $11 million in reserves available with the council's approval and American Rescue Plan funding — about $180 million in total.

 "I'm not sure it worked that way all," she said.

-MPD finance director Robin McPherson ssaid that in 2021, the department budgeted for 140 new hires to fill vacancies, as well as the hiring of 28 community service officers (CSO) — with the help of federal pandemic relief funding.
-Under the proposed budget plan, the department would see a "significant increase" in hiring in 2022, with funding for 160 new police cadets and recruits, and 50-53 CSOs, she said.
+MPD finance director Robin McPherson said that in 2021, the department budgeted for 140 new hires to fill vacancies, as well as the hiring of 28 community service officers (CSO) with the help of federal pandemic relief funding.
+Under the proposed budget plan, the department would see a "significant increase" in hiring in 2022, with funding for 160 new police cadets and recruits, and 50 to 53 CSOs, she said.

 Staff writer Liz Navratil contributed to this report.